MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 Personal and organization-owned devices can be enrolled in Intune.
 Once they're enrolled, they receive the policies and profiles you create.
 You have the following options when enrolling iOS/iPadOS devices:

 - **Application management without enrollment (MAMWE)**: Commonly used for personal or bring your own devices (BYOD).
+Not a traditional "enrollment" method, as it uses an app configuration profile.
 This option manages apps on the device.
 Devices aren't enrolled.
 In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), you create app configuration policies and app protection policies, and push these policies to the devices.
 - **User and Device enrollment**: Use for personal or bring your own devices (BYOD).
 - **Automated device enrollment (ADE)**: Use on devices owned by your organization.
 This option configures settings using Apple Business Manager (ABM) or Apple School Manager (ASM).
 You create an enrollment profile in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), and push this profile to the devices.
 - **Apple Configurator**: Use on devices owned by your organization, and includes [Direct Enrollment](../enrollment/device-enrollment-direct-enroll-macos.md).
 This option requires you to physically connect macOS devices to a Mac computer using the USB port.